wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/320-despatch-johnston-to-bowden.md

 ---
+doc_date: '1966-11-22'
+doc_num: 320
+doc_order: 320
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: '[UKNA: DO 175/163]'
-title: "320 DESPATCH, JOHNSTON TO BOWDEN"
+title: DESPATCH, JOHNSTON TO BOWDEN
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10186
 vol_id: 27
-doc_date: 1966-11-22
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 320 DESPATCH, JOHNSTON TO BOWDEN

-UKNA: DO 175/163

 British High Commission, Canberra, 22 November 1966

 Confidential

  **Australia: Australia and the Commonwealth Immigrants Act**

 The object of this despatch is to convey a considered warning of the serious effect on British-Australian relations likely to be caused by restrictions upon the movement of Australians into the United Kingdom, imposed under the Commonwealth Immigrants Act 1962.
 This issue is so abrasive as to affect the whole Australian-British relationship, including our trade and economic activity, our association in international affairs and in defence, and our ordinary human relations.
 I am certain that it presents a greater danger in the long run even than the current apprehensions about a continued British presence East of Suez.
-1
+[1](#f1)

 2\.
 Australians have traditionally regarded free and unimpeded entry into Britain as a matter of course—consonant with their own loyalty to the Crown, matched only by that of the New Zealanders; with their direct and exceptionally personal attachment to Britain and things British; and with the fact that they have a closer day to day contact with Britain than that of any other Commonwealth country.
 This relationship is charged with emotion and coloured by strong sentiment.
 For the Australian the expression ‘kith and kin’ has no spurious overtones it really means what it says.
 One in ten of the present population of Australia has come from Britain since the war.
 Despite the large number of post-war immigrants from Europe, Australia is still, as to at least 85 per cent, a ‘British’ country by parentage or descent.
 Australians prevented from going to England—and earning money to pay their expenses to do so—could very well find themselves unable to visit, as they could in the past, quite close relatives unless they are exceptionally well off.